 Success Rates of Suboxone Maintenance and Medically Assisted Detox

-An addictive drug in itself, it is commonly debated on whether Suboxone truly works to treat opioid addiction.
-Some addicts have said to have experienced great success with Suboxone treatment, but others were not as lucky.
-One study reported that while on Suboxone there was a reduced rate of prescription painkiller abuse at 49%, but only 8.6% showed signs of recovery once the Suboxone treatment had` ceased.
-Other studies have shown similar relapse rates of about 90%, regardless of whether Suboxone treatment was combined with therapy or not.
+An addictive drug in itself, there is significant controversy on whether Suboxone actually helps individuals who are dependant on opioids.
+Some people have said to have experienced great success with Suboxone treatment, whereas others did not.
+One study reported that while on Suboxone there was a reduced rate of prescription painkiller abuse at 49%, but only 8.6% exhibited abstinence once the Suboxone treatment ended.
+Other studies did not show long term recovery with a less than 10% success rate once treatment ended, regardless of whether Suboxone treatment was combined with therapy or not.

 Alternatives to Suboxone Treatment in Bishop, TX